Counseling Stock Photos

 Sourcing Photos In General

-When looking for images, one of the ways to make your life easier is to always be on the lookout for photos that stand out.
+When looking for images to use as counseling stock photos, one of the ways to make your life easier is to always be on the lookout for photos that stand out.
 If they’re striking to you, they’re probably attention-grabbing on the whole.
 Take advantage of the ability to create your own collections of go-to images on the websites listed.
 It will save you precious time in the future.

 Also, if there’s a particular photographer or artist that you use often, make sure to highlight them and give them credit.
 Everyone appreciates kudos, and paying it forward is never a bad thing!
 They’ve made your job easier, make theirs just a little less stressful, too.